Perfume Oils FAQs with impressiveBliss.com

 If they are uncut, for many long hours, sometimes even days, yes, I said it right days.
 It depends on where you apply it, what kind of oil it is, your body chemistry etc.

-I don’t cut them.
+I only sell uncut perfume oils.
+What I get from my manufacturer is what I sell to you.
 Customers’ feedbacks speak for themselves.
 I have no interest in giving 100% uncut oils to my other customers and selling a lower quality oil to you.
 You know what I mean?
 In this social/connected world, a bad review can lose my years of hard work.
 I have no interest of that happening.
 About carrier oils… these are just fillers or thinners to my knowledge.
 Some sellers may use almond based oil, some other may use other deodorized plant based oils, but in the end, all those sellers are substituting the fragrance oil with a cheaper oil, thus giving a less valuable product to the end consumer.

 Well, I have heard form sellers and seen from users that they put them in places such as wrists, behind ears, lower neck, behind the knees (as a user mentioned in Basenotes forum)

 I prefer myself to apply a little in my hair.
 When hair gets wet, it gives an extra dose of strength and even after showers I can still smell a soft delicate scent.
 I put some oil in inner collar, or in shirt corners.
 Clothes may get stained so be warned.
 I do this because I have sensitiveness to practically anything I touch.
 I use soap for sensitive skin for hand, hair and body wash.
 Putting oil on clothes allows me to enjoy the scents I enjoy.